dgaydukov/cert-aws/files/sa.md

 So you can call TLS more updated & secure version of SSL.
 But we still call our digital certs as SSL certificates, but in reality when you buy SSL certificate from DigiCert you are buying most up-to-date TLS certificate.
 HTTPS means that our HTTP traffic is secured by TLS protocol with SSL(TLS) certificate.

+###### Routing
+Routing - process to select path between different networks using 5 addressing method (association)
+* `unicast` - one-to-one between a sender and destination (each destination address uniquely identifies a single receiver endpoint)
+* `broadcast` - one-to-all (single datagram from one sender is routed to all of the possibly multiple endpoints associated with the broadcast address)
+* `multicast` - one-to-many (datagrams are routed simultaneously in a single transmission to many recipients)
+* `anycast` - one-to-one (datagrams are routed to any single member of a group of potential receivers that are all identified by the same destination address)
+* `geocast` - delivery of information to a group of destinations in a network identified by their geographical locations

+routing protocol
+* EGP (External Gateway Protocol) - based on based on tree-like (i.e., hierarchical) topologies.
+As internet grows EGP become inefficient to find the quickest route, so new protocol was developed
+* BGP (Border Gateway Protocol) - makes internet to work.
+It works like GPS (the best route is determined by different factors, such as traffic congestion, roads temporarily closed for maintenance, etc).
+BGP is designed to exchange routing and reachability information between autonomous systems on the Internet

 ### Miscellaneous